St. Augustine Courthouse Wedding Photographer

 6

 Arrive 15 minutes early.
-The civil ceremony takes about 5-10 minutes.
-Bring your marriage license, photo ID, the $30 ceremony fee, and (optional) rings.
-Guests are welcome—the ceremony room is intimate but can accommodate a small group.
+The civil service takes about 5-10 minutes.
+Bring your license, photo ID, the $30.00 fee, and (optional) rings.
+Guests are welcome—the space is intimate but fits a small group.
+There's both an indoor room and an outdoor gazebo option.

 7

-One of the biggest advantages of a courthouse wedding is the cost.
+One of the biggest advantages of a court wedding is the price.
 Here's the complete breakdown:

 Item Cost